 Simple English definitions for legal terms

-Read a random definition: market manipulation
+Read a random definition: export license

 Fee-simple title refers to the broadest property interest allowed by law, which endures until the current holder dies without heirs.
 It is also known as fee simple absolute, estate in fee simple, tenancy in fee, exclusive ownership, feudum simplex, or fee.